ibexa/behat/doc/features.md

-# BehatBundle features
+# Behat features

 ## Example usages

 ### API examples
-See [BehatBundle examples](https://github.com/ibexa/behat/tree/master/features/examples) to see how to use Behat sentences to:
+See [Behat examples](https://github.com/ibexa/behat/tree/master/features/examples) to see how to use Behat sentences to:
 - create Languages, Content items, Content Types
 - create Users with complex permissions
 - create given YAML configuration

 ### Logging into the repository

 Use the [TestContext](../src/lib/API/Context/TestContext.php) to log in to the Repository and perform API calls as given user.
-You can tag your scenario with `@admin` to be automatically logged in as admin user before the scenario starts.

 ### Browser examples

-Look at [AdminUI feature files](https://github.com/ezsystems/ezplatform-admin-ui/tree/master/features/standard) to see example browser tests for AdminUI.
+Look at [AdminUI feature files](https://github.com/ibexa/admin-ui/tree/4.6/features/standard) to see example browser tests for AdminUI.
 If you want to reuse these Steps in your code in addition to the Context that defines them you also need to include:
 - `Ibexa\Behat\Browser\Context\Hooks`
 - `Ibexa\Behat\Browser\Context\BrowserContext`